-A school district opted out of free meals for students.
-Parents are trying to change that.
+A school district opted out of a free meals program, saying students could ‘become spoiled’

 Eight board members did not reply to requests for comment from The Post.
 Como, the board president, said a special meeting for “discussion and possible action on the National School Lunch Program and Seamless Summer Option” will be held Monday.

-After two months of calls, petitions and rallies, the Alliance for Education in Waukesha celebrated next week’s meeting — though its results are not yet known.
+After two months of calls, petitions and rallies, the Alliance for Education in Waukesha celebrated next week’s meeting.

 Still, Sebald lamented that it had taken so much effort from parents to bring it to fruition.